wa1tnr/uno-q-aa/doc/quick-notes-aa.md

 Wed 10 Dec 16:14:22 UTC 2025

-One may completely ignored the presence of anything Python for a few days, on the Uno Q .. and not miss it.
+One may completely ignore the presence of anything Python for a few days, on the Uno Q .. and not miss it.

 Useful (instead) is `'arduino-cli'` in the `adb shell`.